-Saturday (4/10) Morning Program (9:00am -noon): Systemic Issues and Actions Taken – The AAUP National Perspective
+9:00am -11:00am Updates on Systemic Issues and Actions Taken – Voices from AAUP National

 The panelists represent institutions of higher education in New York State that have experienced significant threats to academic freedom and shared governance.
 They will be sharing their experiences and offering insight into the myriad challenges and, in some cases resolutions and/or solutions.